yaaminu/finicky/Readme.md

 # Pyval - Easy data validation

 ## Motivation
-There are many libraries available for validating data in python such as pydantic, volouptous, validino, jsonvalidator, but they all surprisingly require too much boilerplate and code ceremony.
+There are many libraries available for validating data in python but they all surprisingly require too much boilerplate and code ceremony even for simple use cases.
 The goal of this library is to provide an easier to use alternative.

 ## Getting Started